 Thermal management is often discussed in terms of electronic devices, which generate excess heat.
 Overheating can damage electronics, which means this heat needs to be dissipated.
 Thermal management systems use a wide range of cooling solutions, including heat sinks, heat pipes, heat exchangers, liquid cooling systems, fans, and phase change materials to keep electronics within their operating temperature range.
-But what about systems that want to retain heat?

 Heat losses are recognized as some of the most significant causes of efficiency degradation in energy systems.– Energy Storage, 2019